dalathegreat/Battery-Emulator-Wiki/docs/setup/software/espnow.md

 title: "ESPNow"
 ---

-## Some background

-ESP-NOW is a low-latency wireless protocol by Espressif that allows direct device-to-device communication without a router.
-It works on the data-link layer, bypassing higher OSI layers, which results in fast response times and minimal overhead.
-It supports ESP8266, ESP32, ESP32-S, and ESP32-C series chips and can coexist with Wi-Fi and Bluetooth LE.
-It’s ideal for smart home devices, remote controls, and sensor networks, supporting one-to-one, one-to-many, and many-to-many communication.

-### **Key Features:**
-* Low latency (millisecond-level delay)
-* No gateway required
-* Encrypted or unencrypted communication
-* Range up to ~220 meters in open space
-* Supports callbacks for send/receive events
-* Payload up to 250 bytes in ESP-NOW v1, raised to 1470 bytes in ESP-NOW v2 (ESP-IDF 5.4+)

-Battery Emulator implements ESP-NOW v2 in the **ESPNow** integration.

-!!! note "NOTE"
-    Enabling ESPNow increases the temperature of the ESP chip, as it shares the radio interface with Wi-Fi.
-Without ESP-NOW, the Wi-Fi client connection lets the modem duty-cycle down to the network's DTIM interval.
-The moment ESP-NOW is active, the connectionless path needs the PHY/RX chain powered continuously — Espressif's own FAQ states that once the device enters modem-sleep it can't service ESP-NOW.
-So you flip from a low duty-cycle radio to a ~100%-on radio, and the PA/PHY idle current is what generates heat with ESPNow enabled.
-It's the radio staying lit.

 ## **ESPNow in Battery Emulator context**

-Any ESP32 device nearby can display Battery Emulator data without any physical connection to the Battery Emulator.
+Any ESP32 device nearby can display Battery Emulator data without any physical connection to the hardware.
 The emulator broadcasts (or unicasts) its full telemetry set: emulator-wide state, per-battery values for all three batteries, cell voltages and balancing bits, and the recent event log.

+Battery Emulator implements ESP-NOW v2 in the **ESPNow** integration.

+### Supported ESPNow projects
+The following projects are supported, link to repositories with more info

+- TODO

 ### Enabling it